mongodb/mongo-spark/doc/0-introduction.md

 The `spark.mongodb.output` namespace configures outputting data.
 If using the default uri from above *mongodb://127.0.0.1/test.coll* this will insert the documents into the *"coll"* collection in the *"test"* database.

-To change which collection the data is inserted into or how the data is inserted, supply a `WriteConfig` to the `sc.saveToMongoDB`.
+To change which collection the data is inserted into or how the data is inserted, supply a `WriteConfig` to the `sc.saveToMongoDB` method.
-The following example saves data to the "spark" collection, with a `majority` WriteConcern:
+The following example saves data to the "spark" collection with a `majority` WriteConcern:

 ```scala
 import com.mongodb.spark.config._